stockwidget/stockwidget.github.io/index.md

 ### 💬 By providing your valuable feedback !

 By asking for missing ticker or sharing your needs !
-Most of the features I added was comming from users requests, that's a nice way for me to unerstand what could be useful to add in the app.
+Most of the features I added was coming from users requests, that's a nice way for me to unerstand what could be useful to add in the app.